jnider/bake/README.md

 * _/_ (forward slash)
 * _-_ (hyphen)

+In addition, Bash variable names cannot have a leading digit, but directory names can.
+In that case, the directory name will be prepended with an underscore '_'.

 [See function filter_name() for more details][1]

 Just like writing lists of input files, dependencies are Bash arrays: